yaruopooner/ac-clang/clang-server/readme.md

 ### Issue(Implementation issues explanation, it wanted suggested solutions)<a id="sec-6-1-2" name="sec-6-1-2"></a>

+I think that this problem is a specification bug on clang side.

 When session of "foo.cpp" is edited in the buffer,
 TU continue locking to included header file after parsed "foo.cpp".